qrqiuren/wxmaxima/Doxygen/Readme.md

 -----------------------------------

 wxMaxima can break some 2D objects into lines if they otherwise would be longer wider than the screen.
-This is done in GroupCell::BreakLines.

 Objects that are broken apart this way technically aren't displayed any more.
-Instead the lists of objects they contain are.
-If an object isn't broken apart it is displayed directly and automatically handles displaying all of its contents.
+Instead they add the lists of objects they contain to the list composed of m_nextToDraw.
+If an object isn't broken apart it is displayed itself and automatically handles displaying all of its contents.

+The 2-pass layout process needed for this dynamic layout is implemented in GroupCell::BreakLines.

 Naming rules
 ------------